 The plastic feet, which were salvaged from redundant modern home office furniture, have a steel thread through the middle, which screws into the base.

 Therefore, I simply drilled a hole on the underside of each leg, near the ends, using a drill bit just a millimetre smaller, and screwed the feet to the legs.

 The advantage of having the feet is that it makes it easier to reposition the wildlife stand on uneven ground so that the stand doesn’t rock about but stays firm.

 With the stand and base plate made, the only thing remaining was the addition of the retaining pin to secure the base plate to the wildlife stand when in use.

 This was a simple task of pushing the base plate into position on the stand and pencil marking on the two wooden pegs where they came out on the other side of the post.

-Then drilling a couple of holes, at the marked locations on the wooden pegs, a little bigger than the thickness of the metal tent peg; so the tent peg would easily drop into position when required.
+Next was drilling a couple of holes at the marked locations on the wooden pegs, a little bigger than the thickness of the metal tent peg, so the tent peg would easily drop into position when required.